Skip to content

 How to choose the right toddler pillow (Answer first)

 Pick a compact, low-loft pillow designed for toddlers; it should feel supportive, not squishy, and sit flat under the head.
-Aim for ~12″ x 16″ and avoid high-fluff fills that can bunch up around the face.
+Aim for about 12″ x 16″ and avoid high-fluff fills that can bunch up around the face.
+However, experts now recommend sleep sacks over pillows for safety.

 Breathability is key.
 Organic cotton shells with a hypoallergenic fill are easy to wash and gentle on skin.
 If your child tends to run warm, steer clear of heat-trapping foams and look for washable covers you can launder weekly.
-For guidance on sizing and materials, review the Sleep Foundation’s toddler pillow overview, and learn how different pillow materials impact airflow in the bamboo vs. cotton explainer.
+For guidance on sizing and materials, review the Sleep Foundation’s toddler pillow overview.

 • Size: Small dimensions prevent neck strain and keep the pillow from crowding the face.